Free Government Cell Phones

 • Earn Money

-The government will pay for your cell phone and service
+The government will pay for your cell phone and service and internet service

 Thanks to the FCC-mandated, government-sponsored program, called LifeLine Assistance, the financially disadvantaged can receive a cell phone and anywhere from 250 to an unlimited number of minutes and texts every month — at no charge!
 And in the best deal in the country, Assurance Wireless, in conjunction with the California Lifeline program, offers an incredible unlimited talk and text plan.
 No cost.
 We see this as a trend that others will follow.

-Here’s what you get with your free cell phone
+Let’s talk about your free cell phone

-We wish we could tell you that the free government cell phone you’ll receive is the latest, greatest smartphone, but that simply isn’t always true.
-In most cases, Lifeline Assistance companies are likely to send you a used, but refurbished model.
 The companies usually buy these refurbished phones in bulk, and you never know which make or model you will receive.
 While a few companies offer newer smartphones such as Androids, many will send a basic feature phone.
 If you feel that you must have the most up-to-date technology, such as an iPhone, the Lifeline Assistance free government cell phone program may not be a good match for you.

 To jump ahead to see if you qualify for the phone and service, click here now.